Parihaka

 NZ On Screen

-This is a great website for New Zealand television, film, music video and web series.
+This website has a large collection of New Zealand television, film, music video and web series.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About Us link on this website to find out what the company’s mission and values are.